 This is a good question as the Medfly has been joined on a couple of occasions by the Queensland Fruit Fly.
 If possible this causes even more devastation as its host range goes beyond fruit and includes vegetable-fruits such as tomato and capsicum.
 The previous QFly invasion cost millions of dollars to eliminate through the use of purpose-bred sterile male Qflies.

 The main insecticidal spray Lebaycid has been withdrawn from sale, as I understand it, because of the devastating toll taken of Carnaby's cockatoo.
 Alternative forms of protection that don't involve spraying are listed below.

 Install hanging fruit fly traps at the rate of two traps per tree.
 Commercial types come with a bait solution.
-Homemade traps are usually created from empty two litres plastic cool drink, or milk bottles.
+Homemade traps are usually created from empty two-litre plastic cool drink or milk bottles.

-Solarizing fallen fruit in heavy-duty black plastic bags by placing these in a full sun position for 3 to 5 days.
+Solarizing fallen fruit in a heavy-duty black plastic bag and placing these in a full sun position for 3 to 5 days.
 At this point it is safe to feed the solarized content to chooks or add to an active compost bin.
 Alternatively, place it in the garbage bin.